subllings/eurostyle-contonso-ma-unified-data-ai-databricks-fabric/statement/2-eurostyle-contonso-ma-project-backlog.md

  - Expose tables/views for DirectQuery and perform a smoke test from Power BI.
  - Produce a one‑page Data Quality (DQ) summary (nulls, duplicates, row counts), and reconcile raw→Bronze counts (±1% tolerance or documented variance).
  - Publish a mini schema dictionary and a short runbook for re‑runs.
+ - Open Azure DevOps "DQ" tickets for any reconciliation variance >1% or material DQ issue; include evidence (counts, sample rows), severity, owner, and ETA; paste the work item links into the README.

 **User Stories (breakdown)**
 - As a DA, I can connect to Contoso Bronze via DirectQuery on Day 1 to build the First Look.